paulsumit1993/ContactsSuggestionTextField/README.md

 # ContactsSuggestionTextField

-A simple and adaptive subclass of UITextField which attaches a contact picker to the textfield's input accessory view.
+A simple and adaptive UITextField subclass which attaches a contact picker to the textfield's input accessory view.

-#### Keyboard Appearance - Default / Dark
+#### Keyboard Appearance - Light / Dark
 <img src="/screenshots/white-accessory-view.gif" height="355" width="200"/>  <img src="/screenshots/dark-accessory-view.gif" height="355" width="200"/>

 ##### Note: This Library uses Contacts.framework and hence one needs to provide `NSContactsUsageDescription` in the app's `Info.plist` specifying an appropriate reason.